Introduction to Geospatial Data in R

 The first time you use sf on a new machine, you may need to install it first from inside R:

-Then, you load it with the include() function.
+Then, you load it with the library() function.
 This should also be at the beginning of every script you create in R that uses the sf package:

 Loading Geospatial Data